 Date Written: January 12, 2015

 We study time-varying expected returns in Treasury bonds.
-We decompose Treasury yields into inflation expectations and maturity-specific cycles, which we define as the component in yields orthogonal to expected inflation.
-The short-maturity cycle captures the dynamics in the real short rate at the business cycle frequency.
+We decompose Treasury yields into inflation expectations and maturity-specific interest rate cycles, which we define as the component in yields orthogonal to expected inflation.
+The short-maturity cycle captures the dynamics of the real short rate at the business cycle frequency.
 Jointly with expected inflation, it comprises the expectations hypothesis (EH) term in the yield curve.
 Controlling for the EH term, we extract a measure of risk premium variation from yields.
 The risk premium factor varies at a frequency higher than the business cycle and forecasts excess bond returns in and out of sample.
-It also subsumes the commonly used return predictor obtained as a linear combination of forward rates.
+It also subsumes the commonly used bond return predictor obtained as a linear combination of forward rates.

 Keywords: term premia, bond return forecasting factor